-27. The Humanities Panel requires the information on research outputs specified in paragraph 5.17 of the Guidance Notes and nothing more, unless specifically required by the Panel during the assessment process.
+27. Other than the information required on research outputs as specified in the Guidance Notes, and unless specifically required by the Panel during the assessment process, no other information should be provided.
+The Panel will take no account of any such information if submitted.